centrica-engineering/nucleus-docs/docs/components/ns-download.md

 > Highlights an item that can be downloaded.

-Currently only allows '.pdf' file types, other types can be added but it will require a new release.
+Currently only allows '.pdf' and '.xls' file types, other types can be added but it will require a new release.

 ## Best practice